A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Joomla offers a free plan.

-To access all the extensions and features, you’ll need either the $99 per year plan or the $199 per year plan.
+To access all the extensions and features, you’ll need premium plans that start from $29 per year to $149 per year.

 DrupalDrupal is another popular CMS that is versatile.